Ashely De Young-Seibert with De Young Properties

 We don't have video or virtual tours that are rendered.

 Kevin Weitzel: Okay.
-And typically, and just to define that, that's basically, if you don't have a model or a physical building to take a Matterport camera and then go in and do a video of a it's where you have the model built rendered, and then a virtual pathway through it, whether it be animated or rendered.
+And typically, and just to define that basically, if you don't have a model or a physical building to take a Matterport camera and then go in and do a video of a it's where you have the model built rendered, and then a virtual pathway through it, whether it be animated or rendered.

 So, visualizers either exterior or interior.

-Chris Hartley: Not all, not all divisions,
+Chris Hartley: Not all divisions,

 Kevin Weitzel: OSC program, online sales [00:28:00] counselors.